Ask the Experts: Understanding the Pilot Reporting Template (PRT)

 Minerals beyond 3TG are also associated with these same inhumanities, but they are not included in any regulations at this time.
 There are several minerals of concern, including extended minerals (cobalt and mica), as well as copper, aluminum, lithium, and nickel.
 In response to this, many companies are looking to increase their due diligence by understanding what other minerals they are using that might expose them to those risks.
 The Pilot Reporting Template will assist in this understanding.

-Is it fair to say that some companies want the PRT to ensure they are not using any conflict minerals—even unregulated ones—in their supply chain?
+Is it fair to say that some companies want the PRT to ensure they are not using any conflict minerals—even additional ones—in their supply chain?

 Exactly.
 Right now, companies are developing their own conflict minerals supplier surveys.
 There is no standard template or process.
 This means that suppliers are receiving any number of different customer-specific requests that they must fill out.

-So, companies collect unregulated mineral data each in their own separate ways without a central place to see the results?
+So, companies collect additional mineral data each in their own separate ways without a central place to see the results?
 That must be a confusing process.

 It is chaos.
 Having so many different variations of sourcing surveys within the industry only adds to supplier fatigue.
 Suppliers are left scrambling, trying to answer questions that they are not prepared for, and lacking any sort of industry standard to fall back on for guidance as to how the requested data should be gathered, correlated, and provided.